malgorithms/brew/README.md

 ### Example

-The following example in coffeescript simple monitors 2 directories (and all their subdirs) full of `.js` files and combines them together into a single `.js` file.
+The following example in coffeescript just monitors 2 directories (and all their subdirs) full of `.js` files and combines them together into a single `.js` file.
 The ordering of the includes matters, and in this example a certain file is singled out to be first, even though it's also requested in one of the later directories.